Meet the Orchestra

 elizabeth robbins

-Elizabeth Robbins is a dedicated Music Teacher at Prince George’s County Public Schools.
-She not only imparts knowledge to her students but also finds exhilaration in roller coasters and haunted houses.
-Sharing her space with two feline companions named Chidi and Tahani, Elizabeth is clearly a fan of the tv show The Good Place.
-Her greatest accomplishment is getting her PHD in music education.
+I am a music teacher in Prince George’s County Public Schools.
+I am a thrill seeker so my favorite things to do are ride roller coasters and visit haunted houses.
+I have two feline companions named Chidi and Tahani, (Elizabeth is clearly a fan of the tv show The Good Place.)
+My greatest accomplishment is getting my PHD in music education.

 annemarie scimonelli